KidsGen - the new age kids site

 Singhasan Battisi was the fantastic brilliant position of authority of King Vikramaditya, the King of Kings who led in the second century, BC.

-Buddhist Stories Buddhist Stories
+Jataka Tales and Buddhist Stories Jataka Tales & Buddhist Stories

-How These Stories Are Used Today
+How Indian Folk Tales Are Used Today

-• Parents use them as bedtime stories
+• Parents use them as bedtime stories that settle and teach at the same time

-FAQ - Indian Folk Tales
+Frequently Asked Questions About Indian Folk Tales

 What are Indian folk tales?

-Which are the most famous Indian stories?
+What are the most famous folk tales from India?